aetherwalker/grunt-contrib-templify/readme.md

 #### vue

-The task creates a Vue Plugin to provide the HTML files as templates:
+The task creates a Vue Plugin to provide the HTML files as templates.

+General output file:
 ```javascript
 var Templify = {};
 Templify.install = function(Vue, options) {